-The ULTRATHERM™ quartz sleeves are made from the highest purity quartz available and have an unlimited lifetime if not scratched or fouled.
+The ULTRATHERM™ quartz sleeves are made from the highest purity quartz available.
+If they are not scratched or fouled, they have an unlimited lifetime.
 This guarantees excellent UV ray transmission and effective disinfection.
-It is exceptionally important to keep quartz sleeves clean as any fouling traps the UV light that can negatively affect the entire disinfection process.
+It is essential to keep the quartz sleeves clean as any fouling can trap the UV light, resulting in a negative impact on the entire disinfection process.
 The suggested replacement interval is <24,000 hours.

 ULTRATOUCH™ control cabinets are designed for installation in industrial environments.
-Their design reflects the “what you need to know when you need to know it” philosophy.
+The design reflects the “what you need to know when you need to know it” philosophy.
 With multiple features and enclosure material options, they can be designed specifically for a variety of applications and climates.
-All internal components are from the established European suppliers delivering smooth and energy-efficient operations.
+All internal components are from established European suppliers, delivering smooth and energy-efficient operations.

 Even though UV technology has been around for over 100 years, its optimization and potential have been fully utilized only a few decades ago.
-Since then the use of UV technology experienced rapid growth and continuous development to achieve maximum efficiency in various water treatment applications.
-However, to this day, the majority of people, even in the water treatment industry have a lot of questions in regards to its efficiency, functionality, and benefits.
-Please use our FAQ guide to help you find answers for some of them:
+Since then, the use of UV technology has experienced rapid growth and continuous development to achieve maximum efficiency in various water treatment applications.
+However, to this day, the majority of people, even in the water treatment industry have a lot of questions regarding its efficiency, functionality, and benefits.
+In the guide below, you will find the most asked questions within UV technology.

 Besides standard disinfection, the other most common UV applications for water treatment are:

 UV light has been proven to effectively eliminate the Covid-19 virus.
-Based on the latest research, the covid-19 virus cannot survive the whole water treatment path, therefore there is no actual need to treat drinking water from covid-19.
+However, based on the latest research, the covid-19 virus cannot survive the whole water treatment path.
+Because of this, there is no actual need to treat drinking water from covid-19.

-The most important factor in determining the right UV system is knowing the location, application, flow rate, UV transmission, and targeted bacteria (can also be tested in ULTRAAQUA UV laboratory upon sending the sample to HQ in Denmark).
-Providing desired log reduction and/or pre-filtration and generally as much information as possible can greatly assist in the company offering the most optimal options.
-The more information engineers have – the better-priced option they can offer to the requesting party.
+The most important factor in determining the right UV system is knowing the location, application, flow rate, UV transmission, and targeted bacteria (it can also be tested in the ULTRAAQUA UV laboratory upon sending the sample to our headquarters in Denmark).
+By providing the desired log reduction and/or pre-filtration and to generally provide as much information as possible assists in creating the optimal conditions for the selected company.
+The more information engineers have, the better product fit and pricing can be offered to the requesting party.

-Operation costs consist of the power supply that varies greatly depending on the UV system type.
+Operation costs are based on the power supply, which can vary greatly depending on the type of the UV system.

 The UV maintenance costs are the lowest possible compared to its alternatives.
 It is also safe without involving dangerous chemicals.
-Depending on the application, the inspection should be done annually, with lamp re-placement up to two years (medium pressure more often), and quartz sleeves up to four.
+Depending on the application, the inspection should be done annually, with lamp re-placement up to two years (medium pressure more often), and quartz sleeves up to four years.

 This varies a lot based on applications and industries.
 The most important factor for the UV disinfection system is that UV rays are capable of “reaching” all pathogens in the flow-through water, meaning the water has adequate UVT (see below).
 The better-pretreated water is, the less UV light is needed and therefore more energy savings.
 However, ULTRAAQUA UV has developed multiple series for low-UVT environments that also are energy-optimized.